 Merchants added to their expenses in 2020 by continuing “the practice of manually reviewing questionable CNP sales, particularly as the average value of those purchases grew throughout the year,” Nilson reported.

 According to PYMNTS.com, 93 percent of acquirers surveyed reported they saw more fraudulent transactions in 2021 than in the previous year.
 In an effort to circumvent this growing problem, e-tailers in the United Kingdom and Europe are now required use two-factor authentication (2FA) for online purchases.

 With more transactions taking place over the phone or online, there’s more opportunity for credit card fraud.
-Credit card fraud is the most common type of identity theft, according to the Federal Trade Commission, reporting 1,434,676 cases of identity theft in 2021, including 363,092 cases of credit card new account fraud, more than double the previous year.
+Credit card fraud is the most common type of identity theft, according to the Federal Trade Commission, reporting 1.1 million cases of identity theft in 2022.

 Of course, once identity theft has taken place, fraudsters are armed with the information they need to continue the fraud cycle.
 Organizations can keep their consumers’ data safe with risk assessment tools that can assess a company’s risk on multiple levels from enterprise level to third-party and supply chain risk.